BdR76/CSVLint/extra/readme.md

 ### generate_colors.py ###

-Python script to determine the optimal colors for syntax highlighting, by determinging a color sequence with the most contrast between each color.
+Python script to determine the optimal colors for syntax highlighting, by determining a color sequence with the most contrast between each color.

+Note: Technically the CSV Lint plugin can use max 31 different column colors.
+However, for 16 or more colors the script starts generating very similar looking colors, which doesn't really work well, 12 colors is probably the optimum.
+The 16 colors xml is provided here just for the sake of completion.

 ### CSVLint.xml configuration ###